ChanglongLing/changlongling.github.io/_pages/publications.md

 3. Yang, J.*, **Ling, C.**, & Li, J. Hypothesizing “Shenzhen - Hong Kong Metropolitan Area” based on Commuting Linkage and Institutional Change.
 Urban Development Studies, 2024.
 4. Xie, B., Chen, X., **Ling, C.**, Li, X., & Wei, W.* Exploring the Health-Seeking Travel Behaviors and Constraints of COVID-19 Patients in Wuhan, China. _Urban Development Studies_, 2021, 28(3): 18-26+49. (in Chinese)
 6. Zhou, J. & **Ling, C.*** Study on temporal variations of network connectivity and degree centrality in the middle of the Yangtze River (2001-2016). _Resources and Environment in the Yangtze Basin_, 2021, 30(3): 544-553. (in Chinese)
-7. Ma, Y., Ling, C., & Wu, J.* Exploring the spatial distribution characteristics of emotions of Weibo users in Wuhan waterfront based on gender differences using social media texts. _ISPRS International Journal of Geo-Information_, 2020, 9(8), 465.
+7. Ma, Y., **Ling, C.**, & Wu, J.* Exploring the spatial distribution characteristics of emotions of Weibo users in Wuhan waterfront based on gender differences using social media texts. _ISPRS International Journal of Geo-Information_, 2020, 9(8), 465.